stanfordnlp/stanza/README.md

 mkdir -p data/depparse
 ```

 3. Set up `scripts/config.sh` appropriately.
-It should point to the location of your download of
+It should point `UDBASE` to the location of your download of
 the `CoNLL18` directory with the treebanks.

 ```